Partnerships and NASENCo

-In order to preserve the current high standard and quality of NASENCo training the previously accredited NASENCo providers formed a Provider Group network in September 2014, comprising of 24 provider institutions.
-In an open market head teachers and SENCos/ALNCos can choose to engage with any provider delivering NASENCo training, previously accredited or new.
-The current providers felt they needed to be able to assure those purchasing NASENCo training that they are engaging with providers offering quality training.
-Prior to September 2014 accredited providers were listed on the DfE website.
+Until September 2014 DfE accredited 24 providers to deliver the NASENCo Award, listed on the DfE website.
+The accreditation of providers and funding for schools ceased in 2014 and in order to preserve the high standard and quality of NASENCo training the previously accredited NASENCo providers formed themselves into a Provider Group network.
+Since September 2014 head teachers and SENCos/ALNCos can choose to engage with any provider delivering NASENCo training, previously accredited DfE providers or new training providers, in an open market.
+The previously accredited providers felt they needed to safeguard the quality of the award and be able to assure those purchasing NASENCo training that they were engaging with providers offering quality training.

-The NASENCo Provider Group have met on a voluntary basis four times since September 2014.
-All previously accredited providers have attended one or more meeting, with a commitment to continue working together to preserve the quality of NASENCo training offered to SENCos/ALNCos in a free market.
+The NASENCo Provider Group was formed in September 2014 with the support of nasen.
+The providers meet on a voluntary basis twice a year, with a commitment to continue working together to preserve the quality of NASENCo training offered to SENCos/ALNCos in a free market.

 Register of Quality Providers: NASENCo training